In this section, we list limits found in NDB Cluster that either differ from limits found in, or that are not found in, standard MySQL.

 The maximum number of data nodes is 48.

-The maximum number of metadata objects in current versions of MySQL Cluster is 20320.
+The maximum number of metadata objects in current versions of NDB Cluster is 20320.
 This limit is hard-coded.

 See Section 18.104.22.168, “Previous NDB Cluster Issues Resolved in NDB Cluster 7.3”, for more information.